The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 Things are winding down and we’re all trying to dry dive gear and pack up.
 After lunch we get off the boat at Alotau and head to the airport.
 We were all surprised to find that we could pick up a wireless signal from somewhere on shore, so we had a chance to touch base with the real world for a short time.
 After much more rain and waiting around, we were finally on the plane back to Port Morrisby where we would spend the next night before we flew out the next day.

 We were a bit ahead of schedule on our return due to last minute flight changes by Air Niugini.
 Our original return was supposed to be the next day but the only airline in PNG can pretty much do whatever they want, regardless of the consequences for their customers.
 All things considered, this trip was much less of a travel nightmare than I’ve experienced in the past.
 We didn’t get dinged for overweight baggage or heavy carry-ons like last time.
-This was thanks to Donna at South Pacific Island Travel, who handled this as a group check-in.
+This was thanks to our group leader, who handled this as a group check-in.
 In spite of a few hick-ups, everything went very smoothly.

 The crew included: